On the rationality of certain type A Galois representations: Introduction

 Choose an embedding $K\hookrightarrow\C$.
-If $X$ is projective, then $X_\C:=X\times\C$ is a compact K$\ddot{\mathrm{a}}$hler manifold and the singular cohomology group $V:=H^i(X_\C,\Q)$ is a $\Q$-vector space with a Hodge structure.
+If $X$ is projective, then $X(\C)$ is a compact K$\ddot{\mathrm{a}}$hler manifold and the singular cohomology group $V:=H^i(X(\C),\Q)$ carries a $\Q$-Hodge structure.
 Denote the Mumford-Tate group of $V$ by $\mathrm{MT}(V)$, which is a connected reductive subgroup of $\GL_{V}$.
-The celebrated conjectures of Grothendieck, Tate\footnote{Faltings proved the semisimplicity and the Tate conjecture for Galois representations on the $\ell$-adic Tate modules of abelian varieties \cite{Fa83}.}, and Mumford-Tate imply the conjecture that
+The celebrated conjectures of Grothendieck, Tate, and Mumford-Tate imply that